 The project aims to bring revenue and jobs into economically disadvantaged, rural areas of the country in much the same way that Ireland’s first long-distance touring route, the Wild Atlantic Way, has done for the West.

 A total of ten agencies came together, under the management and coordination of Transport Infrastructure Ireland (TII), to deliver the project.
-These included Waterways Ireland, CIE/Iarnród Éireann, Fáilte Ireland and six local authorities, namely, Westmeath, Meath, Kildare, Roscommon, Galway County, and the former Athlone Town Council.
+These included Waterways Ireland, CIE/Iarnród Éireann, Fáilte Ireland and six local authorities, namely, Westmeath, Meath, Kildare, Roscommon, Galway County and Galway City.

 ROD adopted a holistic approach to the planning of the project, assembling a multidisciplinary design team comprising engineers, ecologists, archaeologists and landscape architects.